pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 ### Keeping track of lives

 A variable will store how many lives the player has.
-The changes will be very similar to what you did to make and show the `score` variable.
+The code will be very similar to the code you wrote to make and show the `score` variable.

 {{< learner-task >}}